Catskill909/podcast_app/README.md

 - Add more providers or migrate to Riverpod for advanced state management
 - Add more features: downloads, playlists, user profiles, recommendations, etc.
 - All lints and warnings are actively managed for clean development

 ---

+## 2025-05-09: Development Session Summary

+### UI/UX Enhancements - SnackBar Consistency
+- **Global SnackBar Theming:**
+  - Established a global `SnackBarThemeData` in `main.dart` to ensure all SnackBars default to `SnackBarBehavior.floating` with a consistent rounded shape.
+- **Standardized "No Connection" SnackBar:**
+  - Implemented a reusable `buildNoConnectionSnackBar` function.
+  - This SnackBar provides a consistent message, "Offline" icon, and a "Retry" button.
+  - Features a crucial `margin` with `bottom: 80.0` to ensure it always displays above the mini-player, enhancing visibility.
+- **Consistent Application Across Screens:**
+  - The `MiniPlayer` now uses this standardized SnackBar when a user attempts to play content while offline.
+  - The `PlayerScreen` (both main play button and refresh button) also utilizes this SnackBar for offline scenarios.
+- **Improved Retry Logic:**
+  - The "Retry" button on the SnackBar correctly attempts to play the episode by calling `setCurrentEpisode()` and `play()` on the `AudioProvider`.
+  - Simplified the UX to prevent cascading SnackBars on repeated offline retries.

+---